Margot-D/lompeOSSE/README.md

 # LompeOSSE (draft)

 LompeOSSE is a tool based on the **Local mapping of polar ionospheric electrodynamics (Lompe)** technique, designed for use in **Observation System Simulation Experiments (OSSEs)**.
-LompeOSSE provides a practical framework for evaluating how well the Lompe technique performs within idealized OSSE scenarios.
+LompeOSSE provides a practical framework for testing the performance of Lompe in controlled, simulation-based scenarios — answering questions such as: Given realistic measurement geometries, how accurately can Lompe reconstruct the underlying electrodynamics represented in the simulation?

 ## Overview